ziya-ai/ziya/README.md

 ### Options

 `--exclude`: Comma-separated list of files or directories or file suffix patterns to exclude from the codebase.
-Eg: `--exclude 'tst,build,*.py'`
+Eg: "--exclude 'tst,build,*.py'"

 `--profile`: AWS profile to use for the Bedrock LLM.